 Power Up Your Defenses

-While we can all try to limit risk from lifestyle factors, the reality is there are always phases of life and times of the year when our immune systems need a little extra love.
+While we can all try to limit risk from lifestyle factors, but the reality is there are always phases of life and times of the year when our immune systems need a little extra love.
 Do what you can to rest, de-stress, and eat well!
-And when you can’t do it all, know that you can support your body and immunity by filling gaps with a daily multivitamin or a superfood boost, supporting a healthy stress response with adaptogenic herbs and extracts, or by boosting your defenses with a powerful immune supplement.
+And when you can’t do it all, know that you can support your body and immunity by filling gaps with a daily multivitamin or a superfood boost, supporting a healthy stress response with adaptogenic herbs and extracts, or by boosting your defenses with a powerful immune supplement